mmatila/Huffman-LZW/Documentation/definition.md

 **Huffman coding** and **LZW** are both lossless data compressing algorithms.
 Goal of the project is to implement a program that takes a text file as an input and compresses it to a noticeably smaller size.
 Main focus is going to be on Huffman and depending on time I have for the course, LZW may or may not be implemented.
-First prio
+First priority is to have a working program that **actually** compresses the given data properly and then work on optimization.

 ## Algorithms and Data structures

 In the beginning the program will be using built-in data structures of Java, such as Priority Queue.
 Later on they will be built from scratch.

 #### Huffman